hdmf-dev/hdmf-schema-language/source/description.rst

 ``linkable``
 ^^^^^^^^^^^^

-Boolean describing whether the this group can be linked.
+Boolean describing whether the this dataset can be linked.

 ``attributes``
 ^^^^^^^^^^^^^^

-List of attribute specifications describing the attributes of the group.
+List of attribute specifications describing the attributes of the dataset.
 See Section :ref:`sec-attributes-spec` for details.

 .. code-block:: yaml